LisiLisenok/asyncTest/README.md

 * executing tests concurrently or sequentially
 * parameterized testing
 * conditional test execution
+* organizing complex test conditions into a one flexible expression with matchers
 * multi-reporting, i.e. several failures or successes can be reported for a one particular test execution (test function)
 * reporting test results using charts (or graphs)